Shop with Confidence

 - Fits up to 2 standard 40-mm 1/7” NATO filter cartridges (widely available with varying protection levels)

-- Comes with a pre-installed hydration system and canteen (drinking system variant).
+- Comes with a pre-installed hydration system and canteen (drinking system variant only).
 The canteen has a capacity of 900ml.

 - Compatible with CamelBak water bladders with a Type M adapter (not included)